 Are there any days when entry to the formal gardens is free of charge?

 Yes.
 We offer free access to the palace’s East Front Gardens between the hours of 9am and 10am throughout the year.
-In addition to this daily opening, there are an additional nine days of free access to the Palace’s formal gardens during the palace’s summer season in 2017:

 How old are the trees on the East Front?